 Their bad dreams became a reality.
 Our hearts and prayers go out to the town of Cameron, IL.
 When we received a call that they needed help we jumped at the chance to donate a refrigerated container to keep the donations of water, ice and food.
 The reefer was outfitted with a clip on diesel generator so even with no power she runs like a dream.

-And speaking of dreams, I dream that the residents of Cameron and others affected recover quickly and that this nightmare never happens again.
+I dream that the residents of Cameron and others affected recover quickly and that this nightmare never happens again.
 This is a sequel that doesn’t ever need to be made.
 We do not need a “Cameronado- Oh Hell No!!”

 You may click one of the buttons below to leave a review for us on Google or Facebook: